National Lacrosse League Cup

 Three National Lacrosse League Cups, each awarded to the Buffalo Bandits.
 The design of the Cup on the right was used from 2018 through 2023.
 The design of the other two cups has been utilized since 2024.

-The first National Lacrosse League Cup, photographed in 2023, when presented to that season's champion, the Buffalo Bandits.
-The next NLL Cup premiered in 2024.

 The Calgary Roughnecks raise the Champion's Cup in celebration of their 2009 championship.

 The National Lacrosse League Cup (NLL Cup) is the trophy awarded each year to the champions of the National Lacrosse League (NLL).
 Prior to 2018, the league awarded the Champions Cup.
 The NLL Cup was redesigned in 2024.